Sai-sys-cmd/Chat-Application/README.md

-# Anonymous Chat - Building an Virtual Chat Application on My Own
+# Anonymous Chat - Building a Virtual Chat Application on My Own

 Anonymous Chat is a real-time messaging application built using HTML, CSS, JavaScript, and Firebase.
 It allows users to send and receive messages instantly, leveraging Firebase's cloud services for real-time data syncing and storage.